keyword stuffing - overstuffed teddy bear

 Monitor keyword usage to maintain a healthy balance and avoid unintentional keyword stuffing.
 Consider the following steps:

-1. Review Your Content: Periodically review your content and ensure it flows naturally without any forced keyword repetitions.
+1. Review Your Content: Periodically review your content to ensure it flows naturally and avoids forced keyword repetition.
 Edit and rephrase as necessary to maintain readability and coherence.

-2. Utilize SEO Tools: Use SEO tools like Yoast SEO, Semrush, or Moz to analyze your content and receive keyword optimization suggestions.
+2. Utilize SEO Tools: Use tools like Yoast SEOSEMrush, or Moz Pro to analyze your content and get keyword optimization suggestions.
 These tools can help you identify any potential instances of keyword stuffing.

 Bottom Line